AnthonyBliss1/Scoop-Server/README.md

 > [!IMPORTANT]
 > When running with the `-deploy` flag the executable must be run with `sudo`

+### Deploy
+- `-deploy` is the proper way to use Scoop Server to integrate sync correctly within the Scoop application
+- Using `-deploy` asks a few prompts before creating a systemD service
+  - Because of this, the program may need to be run with `sudo`
+- `-deploy` also generates an `X-API-Key`
+  - The Scoop application requires this `X-API-Key` when setting the sync server
+- Testing can be done without `-deploy` using a browser or even Scoop itself

 ### TLS-Mode
 - The `tls-mode` flag offers 3 different options: